 About Accreditation

-The purpose of accreditation is to provide a framework to assure quality learning for healthcare professionals that drives improvements in patient care.
+Accreditation provides a framework to assure quality learning for healthcare professionals that drives improvements in patient care.

 Why Accreditation?